exfalsoquodlibet/RCT-ONS-Behavioural-Insights/PowerBySimulation.md

 In this script, I calculate the sample size necessary to detect the minimal effect of practical significance given the desired power using simulation.

-The behavioural-insights RCT for the ONS Construction Survey uses a two-arm (or between-subject) design.
+The behavioural-insights RCT for the ONS Construction Survey uses a two-arm (i.e., between-subject) design.
 Stratification was used to control for possible confounding factors with Month of First Selection (Jan-May) as stratifying variable.

 ### Steps